07JP27/DurableMultiAgentTemplate/README.md

 Please modify the implementation of each agent, which currently uses fixed values, to include RAG, actions, and other processes, thereby creating agents that meet the requirements.
 Each agent can utilize OpenAI Client and application configuration values provided by the DI container.

-## Endpoints
-There are two types of endpoints: synchronous and asynchronous.
-If the agent's processing takes a long time, it is recommended to use the asynchronous endpoint.
-For more information about the asynchronous pattern in Durable Functions, [see here](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=in-process%2Cnodejs-v3%2Cv1-model&pivots=csharp#async-http).

 ## Client to test
 You can use [client.py](client.py) to test the Orchestrator-Workers pattern.
 This client made with Streamlit.
 So you can run it with the following command: